Medicare Preventive Services

 Medicare covers a range of wellness and preventive services for free to help you stay healthy.
 Some preventive services include exams, shots, lab tests and screenings.
 You get a free “Welcome to Medicare” checkup along with annual wellness visits to help prevent disease and disability.

 Does Medicare Cover Preventive Services?

-Some popular Medicare-covered preventive services include flu shots, mammograms, cancer screenings, diabetes screenings, STD testing and bone density testing.
+Some popular Medicare-covered services include flu shots, mammograms, cancer screenings, diabetes screenings, STD testing and bone density testing.

-- Original Medicare (Part A and Part B)
+- Original Medicare (Parts A and B)

 - Medicare Advantage